Imperial School of Jurisprudence

 The school for would-be imperial administrators was founded by Duke Peter of Oldenburg in 1835.
 The classes were accommodated in six buildings along the Fontanka Quay.
-The premises were renovated in 1893–95 and 1909–10, when the main building acquired its cupola.
 After the October Revolution of 1917, the school was disbanded, but its memory survives in the nursery rhyme about Chizhik-Pyzhik.

 Among the instructors were lawyers of Imperial Russia, such as Anatoly Koni and Włodzimierz Spasowicz.
 Boys studied in the school for six or seven years.
 The graduates of the School of Jurisprudence include Ivan Aksakov, Aleksey Apukhtin, Konstantin Pobedonostsev, Alexander Serov, Vladimir Stasov, Vladimir Dmitrievich Nabokov, Pyotr Ilyich Tchaikovsky and his younger brother Modest Ilyich Tchaikovsky.